ziapeltagames/six-winters/docs/BRAINSTORMING.md

 ## Resource Mastery

 - The most confusing resource mastery is probably espionage, and it's really going to overlap with Support and the new skill location abilities
-- The other weak-ish one is military, although it could be pretty good
+- The other weak-ish one might be military, although it's at least easy to understand
 - Support and Diplomacy are super fun, and Tech and Sorcery are fairly powerful and easily explainable
 - What about using Espionage to pick a location card from any region, maybe move it up as an earlier unlock?